Vampire Detective Midnight #3

 NOW ON KINDLE UNLIMITED!

-Nick has no leads apart from the painting itself, a murdered human, and the dead man’s partner, the city’s star designer and architect, an eccentric vampire named Straven.
-Soon, what starts off as a simple case of a robbery gone wrong begins to look like something a lot more sinister, with much more far-reaching consequences.
+Nick has no leads––just a dead human, and the dead human’s partner, the city’s star designer and architect, an eccentric vampire named Straven.

 SAMPLE PAGES -